 Contemplate on these questions and make a reminder or a mental note for any future dealings with aggressive queries.

-My goal in this publication was to attempt to make you aware of some of the common ways in which a scammer operates, but there may be other methods that are outside of its scope.
+My goal in the first part of this publication is to attempt to make you aware of some of the common ways in which a scammer operates.
 When dealing with solicited requests for information, don’t be afraid to err on the side of caution.
 It’s better to be safe, then sorry.
 In part 2 I will discuss techquies of avoiding being a victim of a Scam.

 If you have any questions about this publication, or you would like help with your computer’s security, contact me.
 I can assess your protection, and offer suggestions to improve your online safeguards.